Skyscanner/cfripper/docs/cli.md

 Not adding S3CrossAccountTrustRule failure in S3BucketPolicyAccountAccess because no AWS Account ID was found in the config.
 Valid: False
 Issues found:
-	- PartialWildcardPrincipalRule: S3BucketPolicyAccountAccess should not allow wildcard in principals or account-wide principals (principal: 'arn:aws:iam::123456789012:role/some-role/some-other-sub-role')
+	- PartialWildcardPrincipalRule: S3BucketPolicyAccountAccess should not allow wildcard, account-wide or root in resource-id like 'arn:aws:iam::12345:root' at 'arn:aws:iam::123456789012:role/some-role/some-other-sub-role'
-	- PartialWildcardPrincipalRule: S3BucketPolicyAccountAccess should not allow wildcard in principals or account-wide principals (principal: 'arn:aws:iam::666555444333:root')
+	- PartialWildcardPrincipalRule: S3BucketPolicyAccountAccess should not allow wildcard, account-wide or root in resource-id like 'arn:aws:iam::12345:root' at 'arn:aws:iam::666555444333:root'
 	- S3BucketPolicyPrincipalRule: S3 Bucket S3BucketPolicyAccountAccess policy has non-allowed principals 123456789012
 	- S3BucketPolicyPrincipalRule: S3 Bucket S3BucketPolicyAccountAccess policy has non-allowed principals 123456789012
 	- S3BucketPolicyPrincipalRule: S3 Bucket S3BucketPolicyAccountAccess policy has non-allowed principals 123456789012